 People often go down the wrong path from the very beginning.
 They don’t have a clear sense of their target clients, so they go after any and every prospect they can think of.
 This strategy isn’t efficient.
-Why spend time chasing prospects that you are not well-equipped to serve?
+Why spend time chasing prospects you're not well-equipped to serve?

 Before doing anything else, you need to make sure you understand who your prospects are.
 Here are a few questions you can answer for yourself to narrow down who you want to target:

 What industry is my product the best fit for?